awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 The function execution status code\.

 FunctionError
-Indicates whether an error occurred while executing the Lambda function\.
+Indicates whether an error occurred while running the Lambda function\.
 If an error occurred, this field will show either `Handled` or `Unhandled`\. `Handled` errors are reported by the function\. `Unhandled` errors are detected and reported by AWS Lambda\.

 LogResult
 The base64\-encoded logs for the Lambda function invocation\.
 Logs are present only if the invocation type is `RequestResponse`, and the logs were requested\.